johnsonr155/poverty/README.md

 ## Features
 - **Data Processing**: Functions for reading in the raw data and doing some processing
-- **Exploratory Data Analysis**: very rough script used for inital scoping analysis
+- **Exploratory Data Analysis**: very rough script used for inital scoping and completion of fields
 - **Poverty Distribution Analysis**: Investigates the distribution of poverty and the relationship with gdp per capita
-- **Predictor Analysis**: Regression analyssi of variables that could contribute to poverty levels.
+- **Predictor Analysis**: Regression analysis of variables that could contribute to poverty levels.
 (Based on countries within a narrow range of GDP per capita)
-- **Group Based Trajectory Modeling**: Uses a GBTM to cluster histroic poverty trajectories with a view to thinking about possible futures
+- **Group Based Trajectory Modeling**: Uses a GBTM to cluster historic poverty trajectories with a view to thinking about possible future forecasts

 ### Prerequisites